 Health surveillance is the early detection of adverse health risks associated with a work activity.
-It allows staff at increased risk to be identified and additional precautions to be taken as necessary.
+It allows employees at increased risk to be identified and additional precautions to be taken as necessary.
 It is also a means of checking the effectiveness of the existing control measures.

-Any employee suffering ill health that they believe to be associated with work must report to their supervisor/manager immediately.
+Any employee suffering ill health that they believe to be associated with work must report it to their line manager immediately.
 Any health information will be treated confidentially.

-The responsible person or occupational health nurse will, with the support of supervisors/managers, ensure employees requiring health surveillance are identified and recalled at appropriate intervals.
+The responsible person or occupational health nurse will, with the support of line managers, ensure employees requiring health surveillance are identified and recalled at appropriate intervals.